-You must also complete a Cornwall Common Application Form (www.cornwall.gov.uk/admisisons) Please read the admissions policy, including definitions, before completing this form.
+You must also complete a Cornwall Council Common Application Form (for all applicants at www.Cornwall.gov.uk/schools-and-learning/admissions/)

+Please read the admissions policy, including definitions, before completing this form.

-· all · name or orma Date of Birth Please tick box if it describes your child's circumstances.
+PAR I A - to be comp leted by the parent Full r name of child Date of Birth Pleas se tick box if it des cribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church or whose membership evidenced by a minister of religion.
-I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.)
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 . of the Baptismal Certificate or a Certificate of Dedication.
+(If you are providing a copy of a ficate or a Certificate of Dedication, it is not necessary to have Part B completed.)